thiago-allue/app_pokedex/README.md

 - To customize the frontend UI, you can modify the existing components or create new components in the **src/components** directory.

-- For styling, you can edit the CSS stylesheets located in the **src/styles** directory.
+- For styling, you can edit the CSS stylesheets located in the **src/App.css**.

 - If you make any changes to the frontend code, the development server will automatically reload the application and reflect the changes in the browser.

-### Dependencies

-The frontend application has the following main dependencies:

-- **React**: A JavaScript library for building user interfaces.
-- **React Router**: A routing library for managing navigation in the application.
-- **axios**: A library for making HTTP requests to the backend API.
-- **classnames**: A utility for conditionally joining CSS classnames.
-- **PropTypes**: A library for defining and validating the props of React components.

 ## License